Computational Neuroscience of Speech & Hearing

 How does our brain analyze and extract meaningful units of complex acoustic signals such as spoken language?
 How does this process change when growing older, when having age-related hearing loss or cognitive impairment?
 And how can technology support the development of rehabilitation strategies to act against (spoken) language pathology?

 In our research group we investigate neural and cognitive mechanisms of speech and language using a variety of neuroimaging techniques (e.g. EEG, MRI) as well as psychophysical and neuropsychological testing.
-Our research focuses on clinical populations who have difficulties to process and understand (spoken) language (e.g. due to hearing loss, aging, dementia).
+Our research focuses on healthy and clinical populations who have difficulties to process and understand (spoken) language (e.g. due to hearing loss, aging, dementia).
 Using EEG data from listeners, we are applying artificial intelligence to detect dementia-risk in older adults early.

-The long-term goal of our research is to develop rehabilitation strategies for audio(-visual) speech processing difficulties in healthy older adults and individuals with dementia striving towards maintaining sensory and cognitive functioning across the lifespan.
+The long-term goal of our research is to develop individual and context-based rehabilitation strategies for audio(-visual) speech processing difficulties in healthy older adults and individuals with dementia striving towards maintaining sensory and cognitive functioning across the lifespan.
 Approaches we are working on include neurophysiology-based trainings using neurofeedback, virtual reality trainings to induce naturalistic settings, auditory-cognitive trainings, or lip reading trainings for hearing impaired.

 Furthermore, we are also interested in understanding the association between hearing loss and brain atrophy, cognitive mechanisms of audiovisual speech processing, as well as bilingualism and foreign language learning in an aging population.